ClickHouse/ClickHouse/docs/en/sql-reference/functions/time-series-functions.md

 **Returned value**

-- A real value equal to the period of time series
+- A real value equal to the period of series data
 - Returns NAN when number of data points are less than four.

 Type: [Float64](../../sql-reference/data-types/float.md).